GiannisClipper/date/README.md

-A collection of functions to manage date values.
+A collection of functions handling date values.